JoanDM/macos-automator/README.md

 python scripts/hello_world/hello_world.py
 ```

-You should see the script taking control of your computer and launching the terminal.
+You should see the script taking control of your computer and see it launching MacOS Spotlight search and executing a command through Terminal.

 # Code formatting
 Code formatting is enforced with [Black](https://black.readthedocs.io/).